 DXKeeper can also import QSOs from a tab-delimited file, which can be created from a spreadsheet application.

-There are two primary issues when importing an ADIF log exported by another logging application:
+There are three primary issues when importing an ADIF log exported by another logging application:

 - recovering each QSO's DXCC entity